Research Data Management Procedure

 - meet their research recordkeeping obligations.

-4.9 Researchers working with primary materials, such as archival collections, must include management of these materials in their RDMP.
+4.9 Researchers working with primary materials, such as archival collections and fieldwork specimens, must address management of these materials in their RDMP.
 They must consider how the materials can be preserved (for example, conservation of objects, specimens and documents) so that they form part of the research data record.
 Where available, digital scans or images of the material should form part of the research data record.

 4.10 Researchers working with primary materials should also consider how access to the materials may be granted to enable verification of findings and reuse if appropriate.

-4.11 Primary research materials should be described with appropriate metadata (using recognised metadata standards where available), including enough information to allow an interested party to identify the materials.
-These metadata should be considered as research data and managed as such.
+4.11 Primary research materials should be described with appropriate metadata (using recognised metadata standards where available (refer Australian Research Data Commons: Metadata)), including enough information to allow an interested party to identify the materials.

 Storage and classification

-4.13 Research data should be stored on UTS owned or recommended infrastructure, as appropriate to the discipline and security classification of the data.
-Physical objects such as notebooks should be protected from loss or accidental disclosure.
+4.12 Research data must be stored on UTS managed or recommended infrastructure as appropriate to the discipline and security classification of the data (refer eResearch: Contact us for guidance) unless collaborating on a research project with an external party where statement 4.13 may apply.
+Physical objects, such as notebooks, should be protected from loss or accidental disclosure.

-4.14 Research data, especially sensitive data, should not be stored on portable storage devices such as external hard drives, laptops or phones, which may be lost or stolen.
-Data stored on a portable storage device must be encrypted to protect it from unauthorised access or use.
+4.14 Research data, especially sensitive data, should not be primarily stored on portable storage devices such as external hard drives, laptops, desktops or phones, which may be lost or stolen.
+Working copies of nonsensitive material (for example, deidentified data) can be stored on these devices, but primary copies of data should be stored on secure platforms (refer statement 4.12).
+The more sensitive the data, the less of it that should be stored on a portable device.
+Where storing data on a portable storage device is unavoidable, these devices must be encrypted to protect them from unauthorised access or use (refer Information Security Policy).
+Defence data must not be stored on any kind of portable device.

-4.15 Researchers should refer to the UTS Information Security Classification Standard (PDF) (available at Information security (SharePoint)) for information on how to correctly classify their research data and determine where it may be stored.
-Refer Records Management Policy.
+4.15 Researchers should refer to the Information Security Classification Standard (available at Records and archives hub: Information security (SharePoint)) for information on how to correctly classify their research data and determine where it may be stored.
+Refer the Information Security Policy and the Records Management Policy.

 4.16 At a minimum, pre-publication research data will generally be classified as UTS Internal.
 Research data that contains personal information or is otherwise sensitive will have a higher security classification, which affects where it may be stored and how it must be protected.
 This includes physical copies of data that contain personal information, such as survey responses, interview recordings and transcripts.